Reach-Industries/Frontend-React-Developer-Test/README.md

 ## Bonus Task

-- Make the application responsive for mobile with the sidebar becoming a slide-in hamburger menu
+- Make the application responsive for mobile with the sidebar becoming a slide-in hamburger menu.

 # Setup & Environment

 Must use
-- Type Script
+- Type Script.
-- React
+- React.

 # Deliverables & How to submit

-- Code uploaded to GitHub (either as a public repo or private repo)
+- Code uploaded to GitHub (either as a public repo or private repo).
-- Repo must be runnable/buildable with little to no input from
+- The repo should be easily runnable or buildable without additional intervention from the evaluators.
-- A usable demo deployment of the app (Vercel, GitHub Pages etc)
+- A usable demo deployment of the app (Vercel, GitHub Pages etc).
 - Detailed notes in the repository's README.md.
 Explain the libraries you've used, any resources you've referenced, your design approach, and any constraints you faced.
-Your insights and clarity in this section are critical.
+Your insights and the clarity of your explanation in this section are critical.

 ## Bonus

-- Dockerised Repo with an automated build process
+- Dockerised Repo with an automated build process.

 # Evaluation Criteria

 You will be marked on:
-- Your code quality
+- Your code quality.
-- Your project organisation
+- Your project organisation.
-- The clarity, aesthetics and usability of your application (only a basic effort is required)
+- The clarity, aesthetics and usability of your application (only a basic effort is required).
-- The efficiency of your approach to providing a solution
+- The efficiency of your approach to providing a solution.
-- The rationale you provide for the approach you have taken (in comments or in supporting documents)
+- The rationale you provide for the approach you have taken (in comments or in supporting documents).

 # FAQ
 ## 1. Do I need to set up any specific environment or version of TypeScript and React for this assessment?
-- No, as long as they are valid builds of Typscript and React
+- No, as long as they are valid builds of TypeScript and React

 ## 2. Is there a preferred method or tool for fetching the remote data?
 - No.

-## 3. Can I use a framework or library other than React for certain components, like the video player, as long as the main application is in React.
+## 3. Can I use a framework or library other than React for certain components, like the video player, as long as the main application is in React?
 - Any framework or library can be used to complete the required tasks, but React and Typescript must be used for most of the application.

 # Troubleshooting & Support